gravitl/netmaker-helm/README.md

 ### Recommended Settings:
 A minimal HA install of Netmaker can be run with the following command:
-`helm install netmaker --generate-name --set baseDomain=nm.example.com --set RWXStorageClassName=nfs` `
+`helm install netmaker/netmaker --generate-name --set baseDomain=nm.example.com --set RWXStorageClassName=nfs`
+`
 This install has some notable exceptions:
 - Ingress **must** be manually configured post-install (need to create valid Ingress with TLS)